nickjcroucher/gubbins/README.md

 ### Midpoint rerooting
 From version 1.3.5 (25/6/15) to version 1.4.6 (29/2/16) trees were not midpoint rerooted by default.
-This doesnt have any effect on the recombination detection, but the output trees may not look as expected.
+This does not have any effect on the recombination detection, but the output trees may not look as expected.
 Users are advised to upgrade to the latest version.

 ### Ancestral sequence reconstruction
 From version 3.0.0 onwards, Gubbins will use joint ancestral reconstructions with a modified version of [pyjar](https://github.com/simonrharris/pyjar) by default.
 Version 2 used marginal ancestral reconstruction with RAxML; this is still available in version 3, using the `--mar` flag (IQtree can also be used for reconstruction in version >3.0.0).
 This may useful in cases where memory use is limiting.
 Version 1 used joint ancestral reconstruction with [fastML](http://fastml.tau.ac.il/).